 - Do you hate the idea of anyone not liking you?

 - It’s hard for you to speak your mind

-- You avoid all conflict
+- Avoiding all types of conflict

-- You like everyone to get along
+- Encouraging everyone to get along

-- You display signs of passive aggression
+- Displaying signs of passive aggression

 Why am I a People Pleaser?